 The local priest introduced him

-the women of the church had organised meals and after-school care.
+the women of the parish had organised meals and after-school care.

 One noted the absence of Christmas presents